All Episodes

 We don't know.

-In combination with the work we did in stabilizing the financial system, the work that the Federal Reserve did, uh that's behind us now.
+In combination with the work we did in stabilizing the financial system, the work that the Federal Reserve did, that's behind us now.

-We don't have the danger of a double dip recession.
+We don't have the danger of a double-dip recession.

-Anyway, good to Thea Mort.
+Anyway, good to Thea.

 Mr. Limbaugh, we heard you.